Loading...

 And again, a player on your claim will need trust AND container access to access your private chests.
 You can set chests as public on your claim so container access is the only protection you have for your chests.

-Last edited by Jephon · 9 days ago
+Last edited by Jephon · 2 months ago

 Welcome!
 We use the GriefDefender mod allow players to protect their builds and items from being raided and/or destroyed.
 This helpful guide explains the basic commands you'll need.